 If you have a favourite waterproof jacket and you find that rainwater is not beading on the surface like it used to, but is saturating the material instead, it might be worth re-waterproofing it.
 First of all, you should find out how to wash a waterproof jacket, as yours may simply be dirty, but if it still fails to repel moisture, it’s a definite truth that you need to resort to reproofing.

 Once your jacket has been cleaned, you should clean out your washing machine’s detergent tray.
 This is a similar step for washing, but you’ll want to clear out any remnants of your washing product.

-3. Spray the product evenly on the outside of the jacket from about 5-7 inches away
+- Spray the product evenly on the outside of the jacket from about 5-7 inches away

-6. Then sit back and allow the jacket to dry naturally
+- Sit back, and allow the jacket to dry naturally